Kipamojo/kipamojo.github.io/_posts/2018-08-01-Cafe-hopping-in-Bangkok-Bangkoks-best-themed-cafes.markdown

 ## Game Over Lounge

 The Game Over Lounge is a very fun café to hang out with friends at night.
-They have all kinds of board games to play as well as PlayStation,Xbox and PC games.
+They have all kinds of board games to play as well as PlayStation, Xbox and PC games.
 We had dinner here (burgers!) and went for a few games of FIFA against each other.
 Mika was the big winner of the night (just kidding, Joop beat Mika bigtime…).
 There’s a fee per 2 hours of videogames, but if your bill reaches a certain amount, you get a free hour of game-time.
 When you’re with a friend or two, you’ll easily reach that amount with dinner and a drink.
 And we do recommend having dinner, because the food at the Game Over Lounge is pretty good.

 {% include img-center.html path="/assets/img/bangkok-thailand-game-cafe-game-over-lounge.jpg" alt="Game café Game Over Lounge in Bangkok, Thailand" %}